cgroza/GraffiTE/README.md

 ### Changelog

+- **beta 0.2.1 (11-30-22)**:
+   - :new: feature: adds `--RM_vcf` and `--RM_dir` input options.
+Allows to start a run directly at the TSD search step by providing the VCF and `repeatmasker_dir` produced by the processes `repeatmasker` or `repeatmasker_fromVCF` (found in the output folder `2_Repeat_Filtering`).
+This is useful if a run crashed during any of the TSD search processes and the job is not recoverable by Nextflow.
+Providing `--RM_vcf` and `--RM_dir` will bypass SV calling with `minimap2/svim_asm` (`svim_asm` process) and `repeatmasker/repeatmasker_fromVCF` processes.
+   - :beetle: bug fix: TSD search is now performed by batches of 100 variants, which will reduce by a factor 100 the number of temporary working directories (which can cause storage to run over inodes' quota).
+If more than 100 variants are present, TSDs will be searched in parallel batches (up to the number of available CPUs).

 - **beta 0.2 (11-11-22)**:
-   - adds two new read aligners: [`giraffe`](https://github.com/vgteam/vg#mapping) (short read optimized, works also with long-reads) and [`graphAligner`](https://github.com/maickrau/GraphAligner) (long-read, error-prone compliant).
+   - :new: feature:  adds two new read aligners: [`giraffe`](https://github.com/vgteam/vg#mapping) (short read optimized, works also with long-reads) and [`graphAligner`](https://github.com/maickrau/GraphAligner) (long-read, error-prone compliant).
       - usage: `--graph_method [pangenie/giraffe/graphaligner]` default: `pangenie` (short accurate reads)
-   - adds `--vcf` input option: requires a sequence resolved (REF and ALT allele sequences in VCF).
+   - :new: feature:  adds `--vcf` input option: requires a sequence resolved (REF and ALT allele sequences in VCF).
 Will bypass genome alignments and proceed with repeat annotations, TSD search, and reads mapping (optional).
-   - adds `--graffite_vcf` input option: requires a VCF created by `GraffiTE` (in the outputs `3_TSD_search/pangemome.vcf`).
+   - :new: feature:  adds `--graffite_vcf` input option: requires a VCF created by `GraffiTE` (in the outputs `3_TSD_search/pangemome.vcf`).
 Will skip all steps but read mapping.
-   - bug fix: remove the dependency to `biomartr`
+   - :beetle: bug fix: remove the dependency to `biomartr`
 - **beta 0.1 (11-02-22)**: first release
 >It is required to update both the repository (`git pull`) and image to see changes